nbrockington/robinsons-unification-algorithm/README.md

 Accepts exactly two arguments of type 'String': *Main> unifyTypes typeA typeB

+-- N.B.
+For input types, outer parentheses are assumed omitted; inner	parentheses must be present -- i.e.	association of nested arrows to	the right is not assumed.

 If the input types are unifiable, returns the most general unifier U and the most general unification of type A and type B.